 Leonard (Guy Pearce) is a man who suffers from short-term memory loss.
 Leonard is unable to make new memories.
-He’s able to have conversations, but he will eventually forget how the conversation began and so on, what Leonard does remember very well in the past leading up to his brain injuries that stop him from making new memories.
+He’s able to have conversations, but he will eventually forget how the conversation began and so on, what Leonard does remember very well in the past leading up to the brain injuries that stop him from making new memories.
 At the time Leonard received his injuries, his wife was also brutally raped and murdered.
-In present day, Leonard spends each day investigating his wife’s murder, looking for clues which will one day lead him to the killer.
+In the present day, Leonard spends each day investigating his wife’s murder, looking for clues that will one day lead him to the killer.
 He gets by in life by writing himself notes and taking photographs of locations and his friends.
 Leonard will even go as far as leaving himself clues by getting them tattooed on his body.

 Now, if I were to explain more details about Memento other than the above, it would be considered a spoiler.
 But what I can tell you is that Memento brings lots of unique filming styles to the screen.
 One aspect is the way this film tells its story.
 It’s a style that I’m not going to spoil, but I will say it’s brilliantly done and for some viewers, it may even take a while to catch on to how this film tells its story.
-But once a viewer gets the gist on how this film works, it’s downright awesome.
+But once a viewer gets the gist of how this film works, it’s downright awesome.

 Directed by Christopher Nolan, who would later direct such films as Interstellar and The Dark Knight, Memento was one of Nolan’s earlier directional films.
 Memento was a great starting block to his career.
 In my opinion, Memento is a film that belongs in a time capsule because Christopher Nolan was able to bring so many new things to the cinema that had never been done before.